The Middle Ages:

 The following works or collections, required for the entire class, are available in the College Bookstore.
 Several of these texts are in print in variety of translations.
 Students are nonetheless urged to use those selected for class, so that discussion may easily refer to selected passages.

-The following further reading are available on this course's PROWL site on the CC webpage:
+The following further readings are available on this course's CANVAS site through the CC webpage:

 Passion of Sts.
 Perpetua and Felicity, trans.
 H. R. Musurillo, in Elizabeth Alvilda Petroff, Medieval Women's Visionary Literature (New York: Oxford University Press, 1986), 70-77.